 Key Ingredients in This Recipe

 Cockles – New Zealand cockles are actually a-closely related cousin of clams – they are saltwater bivalve mollusks and are a bit smaller than littleneck clams.
 They are typically imported from New Zealand, The cockles have a briny-sweet flavor.
 Use as you would any other small clam.
-Fun fact: they also last longer because of their thick shell – they can last up to two weeks rather than the short shelf life of other clams which is typically just a few days.
-Easily substitute littleneck clams in this recipe.
+They also last longer because of their thick shell – they can last up to two weeks rather than the short shelf life of other clams which is typically just a few days.
+Easily substitute littleneck clams in this recipe based on availability.

 Lemongrass – Lemongrass adds a bright, lemony flavor to dishes.
 Fresh lemongrass is best for this recipe since it has a more complex flavor.
 Pre-packaged paste or dried lemongrass can be substituted if needed.
 Only the bottom yellow part of the lemongrass stalk is used in cooking, the top part is typically much too tough.